smoke billowing from a smokestack

 Resource Type: Video

 This video shows the connections between air pollution, race and place in America, and disparities in COVID-19 deaths.
 Even though air pollution affects all of us, it does impact some people more than others.
 This video about air pollution near “cancer alley” in Louisiana provides students with a concrete example of one community that is significantly more affected by air pollution than other localities.
-It also relates the health conditions caused by air pollution to the disproportionate effect of the Covid-19 pandemic on Black communities.
+It also relates the public health conditions as a cause of air pollution to the disproportionate effect of the Covid-19 pandemic on Black communities.
 The video links this disparity to systemic racism and discriminatory practices, such as redlining.
 In a class discussion, students could use their critical thinking skills to explore the potential solutions to this problem.

 The No Idling Campaign